 All reviews in alphabetical order by title

-"Bad Science" "The Big Picture: On The Origins Of Life, Meaning And The Universe Itself" "A Briefer History Of Time" "Deep Time" "The Demon-Haunted World" "Evolution: A Very Short Introduction" "The Greatest Show On Earth" "Higgs Discovery" "In Search Of Schrödinger's Cat" "The Little Book Of Science" "Longitude" "The Magic Of Reality" "An Optimist's Tour Of The Future" "Our Final Century" "Seven Brief Lessons On Physics" "A Short History Of Nearly Everything" "Space Race" "Tricks Of The Mind" "The Universe In A Nutshell" "Why People Believe Weird Things" "You Are Here"
+"Bad Science" "The Big Picture: On The Origins Of Life, Meaning And The Universe Itself" "A Briefer History Of Time" "Deep Time" "The Demon-Haunted World" "Evolution: A Very Short Introduction" "The Greatest Show On Earth" "Higgs Discovery" "In Search Of Schrödinger's Cat" "The Little Book Of Science" "Longitude" "The Magic Of Reality" "An Optimist's Tour Of The Future" "Our Final Century" "Reality Is Not What It Seems" "Seven Brief Lessons On Physics" "A Short History Of Nearly Everything" "Space Race" "Tricks Of The Mind" "The Universe In A Nutshell" "Why People Believe Weird Things" "You Are Here"

 "Bad Science" by Ben Goldacre (2008)

 Goldacre is a young doctor with three degrees who is passionate about the use of evidence to assess scientific and especially medical developments and who is bitingly critical of much media coverage of medical and health issues.
 He writes a weekly column for the "Guardian" newspaper which I always read and he is an excellent public speaker whom I have heard twice.
 So, when my sister bought me his book, I did not hestitate in reading it.